mattheww/gomill/gomill_docs/settings.rst

 If you change descriptive text, you can use the :action:`report` command line action to remake the report file.

-The page for each competition type has more detail on what it is safe to change.
+The page documenting each competition type has more detail on what it is safe to change.

 .. _control file techniques: